 - List date of final acceptance below acceptance statement.

 - List committee members, department, outside examiner (if applicable), and affiliated university of each member.

 - Signatures are not allowed in the electronic submission.

 Since the shift to electronic filing of theses and dissertations in Fall 2005, it is no longer mandatory for the student to submit a committee page with signatures of its members.
-As always, the dissertation or thesis examining committee must sign the Recommendation for Award of Degree Form, and the form must be submitted to the Graduate School.
+The dissertation examining committee must sign the Recommendation for Award of Doctoral Degree Form, and the form must be submitted to the Graduate School.

 Table of Contents

-Effective with the dissertation and theses submissions from Spring 2008 and forward, certain items ARE NOT to be included in the Table of Contents.
+Effective with the dissertation and theses submissions for Spring 2008 and forward, certain items ARE NOT to be included in the Table of Contents.